 Worldwide – we are all the same

 From Maslow’s Theory of Hierarchy is the five things all humans need.
 The more you travel, the more you see the truth in this.
-We all wat to be able to have shelter, food and look after our families as the daily fundamentals.
+We all want to be able to have shelter, food and look after our families as the daily fundamentals.
 As 80% of the population live on less than $10 a week, it’s easy to Tony Robbins has said many times that no matter what your background is, all human beings share 6 common needs.
 As you travel more, you notice the truth of this even more…and as that happens, you are more adept in being able to relate to people regardless of their background.

 In the words of Mark Twain – “Travel is fatal to prejudice, bigotry, and narrow-mindedness.”

 To finish off I will leave you with the words of the brilliant Eartha Kitt.
 One of my favourites.
-Leave a comment below on your thoughts on what travel means to you.

 “I am learning all the time.
 The tombstone will be my diploma. ”